Page Content Table

 Sea Moss Drink

-Although traditionally people simmer and consume sea moss as a liquid broth, modern-day recipes often use the raw blended gel which can be added to various foods and drinks as a nutritious thickening agent.
+Although traditionally people simmer and consume sea moss as a liquid broth, modern-day recipes often use the raw blended gel which can be added to various sea moss drinks and foods as a nutritious thickening agent.